rejunity/TrainableLogicGateNetworks/README.md

 uv run mnist.py
 ```

 Configuration options are available through the `.env` file.
-A config example is given in `.env.example.`
+A config example is given in `.env.example`.

 ## Package manager